dcbaker/cython/docs/src/tutorial/cython_tutorial.rst

 .. figure:: python_division.png

 We can see that some checks happen.
-Because Cython defaults to the Python behavior, the language will perform division checks at runtime, just like Python does.
+Because Cython0 defaults to the Python behavior, the language will perform division checks at runtime, just like Python does.
 You can deactivate those checks by using the :ref:`compiler directives<compiler-directives>`.